Bloc/base-frontend-project/README.md

 [Grunt clean](https://github.com/gruntjs/grunt-contrib-clean) "cleans" or removes all files in your destination folder (the folder where you'll put your officially served content for your application) so that logic in your stylesheets, templates or scripts isn't accidentally overridden by previous code in the directory.

-#### Connect
+#### Hapi

-[Grunt Connect](https://github.com/gruntjs/grunt-contrib-connect) is simply a server, but is useful in the context of Grunt because it allows for integration of other Grunt tasks while the content is being served.
+[Grunt Hapi](https://github.com/athieriot/grunt-hapi) is a task that runs a server using [`HapiJS`](http://hapijs.com/).
+Happy is a Node Web Application framework with robust configuration options.
+Using Hapi allows us to use Angular for our application routing instead of relying on a backend to handle template requests.